 You’ve got to have an effective way to feed the pipeline, and lead gen integrated CRM software can help you do just that.

 Automated Reminders for Important Events

 With an automated loan process pipeline, your team will never miss a task or an update.
 They can focus their time on bringing in new prospects and taking care of existing customers, not on cobbling together individual reminder systems which inevitably fail.

 Automated Campaigns for Each State of the Pipeline

 Your mortgage-specific CRM should automate lead/borrower/partner communication to achieve optimal workflow efficiency.

 Built-in campaign logic.

 Ideally, your CRM should offer an out-of-the-box, ready-on-day-one content solution.

 Without this type of feature, your loan officers have to spend time planning out campaigns, writing copy and designing entrance and exit workflows.
 It’s a recipe for wildly uneven marketing campaigns and is sales -- killer.

 If a mortgage-specific CRM package doesn’t offer robust industry integration capabilities, keep walking.
-Look for software that integrates with Fannie Mae, Lending QB, and other big-name mortgage lending partners.
+Look for software that integrates with Calyx Point, Encompass, and drag and drop Fannie Mae 3.2.

 Loan Origination Software